We Are Here For You

 Don’t forget to evaluate your mental wellbeing too.
 Dr. Alyse Kirschen is also available for counseling appointments.

-If COVID-19 has disrupted your travel plans, ended a clinical rotation you were excited about, or it feels like it came at the worst possible time, remember: this is temporary.
+If COVID-19 has disrupted your travel plans, ended a clinical rotation you were excited about, or it feels like it came at the worst possible time, remember: we will get through this together.

 You’ll find your way when it settles down.
 You’ll get back on track, and things will get back to normal.
 We don’t know when, but we know it will happen and we will help you through it.